-- Notice the flavours of the food you are eating
+- Notice the sights, smells, flavours, and textures of the food you’re eating

 - Check in throughout the meal to identify when you’re actually full